 In Kawakawa we explored the Hundertwasser toilet and some colorful murals.

 Our next stops north of Auckland were at the Rainbow Falls in Kerikeri, at the Kouto Boulders, at the Waiotemarama waterfall, at the Piroa Falls and at the Waipu Cove.

 Close to Waipu Cove is the Waipu Cave, our first glowworm cave on this trip.
-It’s completely free to enter and you can explore it without any guide by your own (of course at your own risk).
-For glowworm photography it’s one of the best places in the world since you can take as much time as you need contrary to guided tours.
-For a good glowworm image in a completely dark cave you need exposure times of several minutes (in addition to a large aperture lens and a high iso setting on the camera).
+It’s completely free to enter and you can explore it without any guide on your own (of course at your own risk).
+For glowworm photography, it’s one of the best places in the world since you can take as much time as you need contrary to guided tours.
+For a good glowworm image in a completely dark cave, you need exposure times of several minutes (in addition to a large aperture lens and a high iso setting on the camera).
 Especially for the Waipu Cave wading trousers are really useful.
 I spent altogether about 5 hours in the cave.

 The next destination was the Coromandel Peninsula east of Auckland.
-On the way to Coromandel we did a quick stop at the Hunua Falls.
+On the way to Coromandel, we did a quick stop at the Hunua Falls.

 One of the most interesting places on the Coromandel Peninsula is the 309 road with its lovely Kauri gorge, the Wiau falls and the crazy Waterworks park where we spent a couple of hours.